Atrial Flutter Medication

 Medication Summary

-Medications are usually used in the acute setting or in patients who are not candidates for radiofrequency ablation.
+Medications are usually administered in the acute setting or to patients who are not candidates for radiofrequency ablation (RFA).
 Agents can be used to control the ventricular rate, terminate acute episodes, prevent or decrease the frequency or duration of recurrent episodes, and prevent complications.

 Drug initiation in an outpatient setting is generally accepted in patients without underlying structural heart disease who are in sinus rhythm.
 In addition, many specialists initiate outpatient drug therapy in patients with therapeutically anticoagulated atrial flutter who are awaiting outpatient electrical cardioversion in the near future.

-Certain medications, such as sotalol and dofetilide, should be initiated in an inpatient setting as they can prolong the QT interval and be proarrhythmic.
-Regardless, close patient follow-up is mandated, with frequent ECG monitoring or transtelephonic monitoring for potential signs of proarrhythmia.
+Certain medications, such as sotalol and dofetilide, should be initiated in an inpatient setting because they can prolong the QT interval and be proarrhythmic.
+Regardless, close patient follow-up is mandated, with frequent electrocardiographic (ECG) or transtelephonic monitoring for potential signs of proarrhythmia.

 Class Summary